machinateur/phpduino/README.md

 /**
  * These are the option's required on Mac for the communication to succeed.
+ * ...
+TODO: Add missing.
+Also document the Windows options!
  * - `ignbrk`   = ignore break characters
  * - `-brkint`  = breaks [don't] cause an interrupt signal
  * - `-icrnl`   = [don't] translate carriage return to newline